-To protect Ngai Tahu values and enable Ngai Tahu to express kaitiakitanga.
+To protect Ngai Tahu values, taonga and cultural sites and enable Ngai Tahu to express kaitiakitanga.

 The proposed Objectives meet the purpose of the Act by mirroring elements of that purpose and by enabling the recognition and protection of matters of national importance.